-respectively, where \(\mathscr{L}_{\boldsymbol{n}}\) denotes the Lie derivative along \(\boldsymbol{n}\).
-Finally, we recall two important four-dimensional tensor identities that will be useful later on to to obtain a flux-conservative formulation for the conservation of rest mass (\ref{eq:continuity}) and energy-momentum (\ref{eq:em_conservation}), namely,
+where \(\mathscr{L}_{\boldsymbol{n}}\) denotes the Lie derivative along \(\boldsymbol{n}\).
+Finally, we recall two important four-dimensional tensor identities that will be useful later on to obtain a flux-conservative formulation for the conservation of rest-mass (\ref{eq:continuity}) and energy-momentum (\ref{eq:em_conservation}), namely,

-\subsection{3+1, flux-conservative formulation of HL83: general expressions}
+\subsection{3+1 flux-conservative formulation of HL83: general expressions}

 We next rewrite the full set of general-relativistic dissipative hydrodynamics, \ie Eqs. (\ref{eq:continuity}), (\ref{eq:em_conservation}), and (\ref{eq:constitutive_full1}) -- (\ref{eq:constitutive_full3}), and which essentially represent the equations of the \textbf{HL83} formulation, in a 3+1 flux-conservative form.
-We start by recalling that a system of partial differential equations is said to be flux-conservative (or simply ``conservative'') if it can be written as
+We start by recalling that a system of partial differential equations is said to be flux-conservative if it can be written as

 where \(\boldsymbol{U}\) is the \textit{``state vector''}, \(\boldsymbol{F^{i}}\) are the \textit{``flux vectors''} and \(\boldsymbol{S}\) is the \textit{``source vector''}.
-Employing now Eq. (\ref{eq:vector_divergence}) it is possible to rewrite Eq. (\ref{eq:continuity}) as
+Employing now Eq. (\ref{eq:vector_divergence}), it is possible to rewrite Eq. (\ref{eq:continuity}) as

-where \(D:=\rho \alpha u^{t}=\rho W\) is the conserved rest mass.
-Similarly, we use equations (\ref{eq:em_projection}) and (\ref{eq:tensor_divergence}) to obtain a flux-conservative form of the equations for the conservation of energy and momentum (\ref{eq:em_conservation})
+where \(D:=\rho \alpha u^{t}=\rho W\) is the conserved rest-mass.
+Similarly, we use Eqs. (\ref{eq:em_projection}) and (\ref{eq:tensor_divergence}) to obtain a flux-conservative form of the equations for the conservation of energy and momentum (\ref{eq:em_conservation})

-Note that we use $E-D$ rather than simply $E$ in equation (\ref{eq:energy3+1}) because the conservation of $E-D$ is more accurate than that of $E$ only.
-Comparing Eqs. (\ref{eq:pde_conservative})--(\ref{eq:energy3+1}) we can now read off the components of \(\boldsymbol{U}\), \(\boldsymbol{F^{i}}\) and \(\boldsymbol{S}\) corresponding to the conservation equations.
-We will write them down explicitly in the next Section, after we have reformulated the constitutive equations (\ref{eq:constitutive_full1})--(\ref{eq:constitutive_full3}) in conservative form.
+Note that we use $E-D$ rather than simply $E$ in Eq. (\ref{eq:energy3+1}) because the numerical conservation of $E-D$ is more accurate than that of $E$ only.
+We will report the explicit expressions of \(\boldsymbol{U}\), \(\boldsymbol{F^{i}}\), and \(\boldsymbol{S}\) in the next section, after we have reformulated the constitutive equations (\ref{eq:constitutive_full1})--(\ref{eq:constitutive_full3}) in a conservative form.
 In order to do this, we consider the evolution equation for the heat current (\ref{eq:constitutive_full2}) as an example and extend the treatment to the other equations afterwards.
 We start with the term